Dorota7521/diploma-app/README.md

 6. Open your web browser and navigate to the website: [http://localhost:8080](http://localhost:8080) .

-On the webpage, you will see the results of CPU, Memory, and Disk usage, along with information on the percentage increase.

 ### Docker and docker-compose
 1. Clone the repository to your local machine: